Last Updated on by

 Chase waterfalls.
 Hiking in the jungle can get hot, so cool off afterward in one of Minca’s incredible waterfalls.
 Marinka Waterfalls is a gorgeous waterfall just a short hike from the forest of Minca.

 Visit La Victoria coffee farm.
 Don’t miss the chance to visit La Victoria, one of the oldest coffee farms in Colombia where you can see the coffee harvesting process.
 This incredible coffee farm is completely sustainable, using water streams that flow down the mountain slopes to run its entire production process.
 After a tour stay of the facilities for a meal at their delicious restaurant on-site restaurant.
+They sell delicious, massive sandwiches.

 La Victoria is located in the same area as Cases Viajas, so if you stay there you can walk down to the coffee plantation.
 If you stay in the town of Minca, you can rent motorbikes to come up for the day.